formulahendry/vscode-node-red/README.md

 # Node-RED

 Flow-based programming for the Internet of Things.
 Use Node-RED inside your VS Code.
+You could also connect to Node-RED on any IP-enabled device such as Raspberry Pi.

 ## Usage